Time: Live Tour 2013: Records

-The tour was officially announced on November 22, 2012 by Tohoshinki's Korean agency, S.M.
+The tour was officially announced on November 22, 2012, by Tohoshinki's Korean agency, S.M.
 Entertainment.
 Commencing the tour with three shows at the Saitama Super Arena in April 2013, the tour then embarked on its five-Dome tour, which include the Sapporo Dome, Nagoya Dome, Fukuoka Yahoo!
 Dome, Kyocera Osaka Dome, and the Tokyo Dome, consisting of twelve dates over a period of three months.
 An S.M. representative said, "Any concert hall with a ‘dome’ in it is a place where only the best get to stand.
 This proves just how big TVXQ is in Japan."
 On February 21, 2013, four more dates were added to their five-Dome tour, including one extra performance at the Nagoya Dome, two at the Kyocera Dome and one at the Tokyo Dome, increasing the expected to attend to more than 700,000.
 Tohoshinki are the first non-Japanese Asian artists to hold a complete five-Dome tour in Japan, and the sixteenth Japanese-singing artists to do so.
 Among other foreign artists who have held five-Dome tours, Tohoshinki came in fourth, following Bon Jovi in 2003, the Eagles in 2004 and Billy Joel in 2006.

 On April 27, 2013, during the duo's first show in Saitama, they announced that the tour's final shows would be held at the Nissan Stadium, Japan's largest seated stadium, on August 17 and 18.
 Tohoshinki are the first international musical act to perform at the venue, setting another record for being the first foreign artists in Japan to bring in an audience of over 850,000.
 An additional 30,000 people watched the Nissan Stadium concert live in theaters across Japan.

+Commercial performance

+The average ticket price for the Time: Live Tour 2013 was reported to be ₩120,000 (¥10,600).
+One of the highest-grossing concert tours of the year, it grossed over US$90 million (₩102 billion) from 18 shows.
+A sell-out, the tour attracted over 890,000 people from 18 shows and an additional 30,000 people from cinema screenings, a dramatic increase from the 550,000 fans who attended their last nationwide tour in 2012.